 Instructors should familiarize themselves with the federal privacy rules by reading "Federal Educational Rights and Privacy Act (FERPA) – Faculty/Staff Guidelines".

-Directory Information (name, address, email address, telephone number, dates of attendance, major field of study, number of credit hours enrolled, grade level, degrees received, awards and honors, participation in clubs and activities, weight/height of members of athletic teams, most recent education institution) may be released upon request at the discretion of the college.
+Directory Information (name, address, email address, telephone number, dates of attendance, major field of study, number of credit hours enrolled, grade level, degrees received, awards and honors, photos, participation in clubs and activities, weight/height of members of athletic teams, most recent education institution) may be released upon request at the discretion of the college.

 Faculty members should not release information to third party persons outside the college (such as parents or employers) without prior, written approval from the student.
 All requests for student information should be referred to the Records Office.
 For example, if a parent requests information about a minor student who is their dependent, the determination and possible release of information should be handled/determined by the Records Office.

 Faculty and staff may access student records only for "legitimate education interests" pursuant to their proper role as an employee of the college.
 Faculty and staff should be careful to maintain the confidentiality of student records in their use of computer terminals and printouts.

 Lists of honor roll students and graduates will be released to the public at the discretion of the college.
 Mailing lists of current or past students will not be released to solicitors except as authorized by the Vice President of Academic and Student Affairs or his designee.

 For additional information related to the Family Educational Rights and Privacy Act (FERPA) see VW Connect, click Academics, FERPA to see the following documents: FERPA Faculty Points, FERPA Brochure, and the list of FERPA Blocked Students (by semester).